sameer/svg2gcode/README.md

 - Convert a PDF to GCode: follow [this guide using Inkscape to convert a PDF to an SVG](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab/Resources/PDF_conversion_to_SVG#Conversion_with_Inkscape), then use it with svg2gcode

 - Are shapes, fill patterns supported?
-No, objects must be converted to paths in Inkscape with `Object to Path` for use with this program.
+No, but you can convert them to paths in Inkscape with `Object to Path`.
 See [#15](https://github.com/sameer/svg2gcode/issues/15) for more discussion.
+- Are stroke patterns supported?
+No, but you can convert them into paths in Inkscape with `Stroke to Path`.

 ## Reference Documents